Jaguar Preserve Hiking

 Water Rappel through the Rainforest

-Your Land Rover adventure can either begin at the Sittee River Marina or a direct pick up at your hotel/resort in the area.
-We will make our way to the Southern Highway and travel north for approximately 4 miles after which our trip continues on a dirt road.
-Your guides who will give a briefing before proceeding to the starting point where you will be fitted into your gear while given a safety briefing will meet you.
-There are 3 different rappelling options offered to meet all age and skill levels.
-Climb to the top of the 1,000-foot Antelope Falls and Big Drop Falls where you can enjoy breathtaking views and a refreshing swim before rappelling down either 300 or 500’ of waterfalls.
+Your Land Rover adventure can begin at the Sittee River Marina or a direct pick-up at your hotel/resort.
+We will make our way to the Southern Highway and travel north for approximately 4 miles, after which our trip will continue on a dirt road.
+Your guides, who will give a briefing before proceeding to the starting point where you will be fitted into your gear while given a safety briefing, will meet you.
+There are three different rappelling options offered to meet all age and skill levels.
+Climb to the top of the 1,000-foot Antelope Falls and Big Drop Falls, where you can enjoy breathtaking views and a refreshing swim before rappelling down either 300 or 500’ of waterfalls.

 Difficulty: Moderate